Official websites use .gov

 • George Tran, Information Specialist

-During the past year, the CSSC continued supporting reliable, secure, and efficient information technology solutions.
-This includes acquisition, maintenance, and support for licensed software used by our DIR research community, e.g., GraphPad Prism, Amira, DNASTAR Lasergene, MathWorks MATLAB, SnapGene, FlowJo, and Biorender, as well as cross-platform desktop, server, and application hosting in the Rock Spring and Bldg.
-35 Data Centers.
-We also assist users in identifying, researching, and purchasing custom hardware configurations to match research instrument requirements.
+During the past year, the CSSC continued to deliver reliable, secure, and efficient information technology solutions that support DIR’s research IT ecosystem.
+This includes acquisition, maintenance, and support of licensed software essential to our research community, such as GraphPad Prism, Amira, DNASTAR Lasergene, MathWorks MATLAB, SnapGene, FlowJo, Grammarly, and Biorender, as well as cross-platform desktop, server, and application hosting in the Bldg.
+12 Data Center.
+We worked closely with the software vendors to organize NICHD/DIR–centric user training sessions, which attracted a large number of attendees.
+We also assisted users in identifying, researching, and purchasing custom hardware configurations tailored to specific research workflow requirements.

-The addition of a new Deputy Scientific Information Officer in 2023 enabled CSSC to expand support and collaboration.
-This included piloting backup and storage initiatives with NICHD's Information Resources Management Branch (IRMB), establishing routine meetings with NICHD's scientific technical support team, enhanced outreach to intramural investigators and to peers in other institutes, participation in NIH–wide working groups, improved handling of scientific software license management, and building capacity for intramural security.
+The addition of a new Deputy Scientific Information Officer (SIO) in 2023 enabled the CSSC to expand its support and collaboration efforts.
+Key accomplishments included piloting backup and storage initiatives with NICHD's Information Resources Management Branch (IRMB), vastly expanding VLAN (Virtual Local Area Network) offering, establishing regular meetings with NICHD's scientific support team, and regular meetings with IRMB’s DIR Customer Relations Lead.
+We expanded outreach to intramural investigators and SIO peers in other NIH Institutes, Centers, and Offices (ICOs), participated in NIH–wide working groups, streamlined scientific software-license management, and strengthened security capacity for the intramural community.

 Clinical informatics

-CSSC continued to support and develop applications related to clinical and translational medicine, including the Clinical Trials Database (CTDB) project.
+The CSSC continued to support and develop applications related to clinical and translational medicine, including the Clinical Trials Database (CTDB) project.
 Such informatics tools allow researchers to design, collect, and report clinical observations related to natural history and interval-based studies.
-The total number of protocols and research projects supported by the CTDB team for 15 NIH institutes increased to 751 studies.
-The Global Question Library expanded to over 283,000 research questions.
+The total number of protocols and research projects supported by the CTDB team for 15 NIH institutes increased to 780 studies.
+The Global Question Library expanded to over 367,000 research questions.
 Our software development group completed two CTDB releases.
-Features included improvements on the e-binder module, Forms module, and Samples module.
-We supported the Clinical Trial Survey System (CTSS), an application for patient self-reporting, servicing 84 active protocols.
-The team completed one CTSS release and, in its continuing effort to modernize, rolled out all 84 active CTSS redesigned websites.
-CTDB application also supports the NICHD Office of Clinical Director (OCD) central biorepository and eligibility monitoring; the CTDB team supports NICHD OCD with customized report integrating with eligibility monitoring workflow.
+Features included improvements on the e-binder module, Quality Assurance Queries, Forms module and Samples module.
+We supported the Clinical Trials Survey System (CTSS), an application for patient self-reporting, servicing 89 active protocols.
+The team completed one CTSS release to include validations and updates to skip rules to improve the quality of data.
+The CTDB application also supports the NICHD Office of Clinical Director (OCD) central biorepository and eligibility monitoring; the CTDB team supports the NICHD OCD with customized report integrating with eligibility monitoring workflow.
 Through the global library in CTDB, several institutes are tracking research teams' CVs, trainings, and certificate documentation.
-In the past year, the CTDB team continued to support NICHD's DIPHR (Division of Population Health Research), and, after a multi-year effort building the Study of Pregnancy and Neonatal Health protocol, it was pushed to a pilot phase.
-Since this project's inception, data from CTDB supported over 1,500 NICHD publications.
+In the past year, the CTDB team continued supporting the NICHD's Division of Population Health Research (DiPHR) with seven sites, worked with NHLBI to refine and improve adverse event (AE) reporting, and assisted in several DASH (Data and Specimen Hub, which allows researchers to share and access de-identified data from studies) submissions.
+In May 2024, the CTDB project received a renewed 21 CFR Part 11 certification (part of Title 21 of the Code of Federal Regulations that establishes the FDA regulations on electronic records and electronic signatures).
+Since this project inception, data from CTDB supported over 1,500 NICHD publications.

 Custom software development for scientific and administrative support